dthume/data.interval-tree/README.md

 [here](http://dthume.github.io/data.interval-tree/codox/index.html).

 A [marginalia](https://github.com/gdeer81/marginalia)
-generated walkthrough of the library can be found [here](http://dthume.github.io/data.interval-tree/walkthrough/walkthrough.html).
+generated walkthrough of how to use the library can be found [here](http://dthume.github.io/data.interval-tree/walkthrough/walkthrough.html).

 ## Basic Usage

-For a full set of examples, see the tests.
+For a full set of examples, see the walkthrough.

 ```clojure
 ;; just for this documentation